 I look forward to performing "Pretty Little Angel Eyes" at an upcoming show!

-Not sure which routine FFC will learn next for the challenge.
+Not sure which routine FFC will learn next from the CLOG National Dance List.
 "Sold" was already in my mind, but a teammate has requested "Mamma Mia".
 I've also been meaning to dust off "All Shook Up" for our beginner class.
 We'll get to them all, it's just a question of what order.

 Does YOUR team dance "Pretty Little Angel Eyes"?
 Do you have a preferred substitution or variation on any of the steps?